spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional) the [matrix-synapse-shared-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) password provider module

+- (optional) the [Matrix Corporal](https://github.com/devture/matrix-corporal) reconciliator and gateway for a managed Matrix server

 Basically, this playbook aims to get you up-and-running with all the basic necessities around Matrix, without you having to do anything else.